Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 The $1.13+ Billion Elite Political Infrastructure

-Behind the network’s claimed grassroots authenticity lies what appears to be a sophisticated elite funding operation that raises questions about how billionaire wealth transforms into political influence through multiple coordinated channels:
+Behind the network’s claimed grassroots authenticity lies a documented elite funding operation that raises questions about how billionaire wealth transforms into political influence through multiple coordinated channels:

 Open Society Institute Direct Political Infrastructure